EDavies2020/MS2-CDavies/testing.md

 * Showing friends/recommendation
     * The website can be easily shared with others
-    * They can also be directed to Christines social media
+    * They can also be directed to Christine’s social media

 * Springboard updates
     * Updates can be posted when the Springboard website is live and weekends are confirmed